 To determine which users can see specific records, you can configure record-level security on your record types with data sync enabled.

 Record-level security is layered on top of your object security.
 This means that users must have permission to view the record type and permission to view the records.
-For example, if an Administrator has Administrator permission for the record type, but is not included in the record-level security, then they will not see any records.
+For example, if an Administrator has Administrator permission on the record type, but is not included in the record-level security, then they will not see any records.

 By applying record-level security on top of your object security, you can control security at a more granular level and ensure your data is only visible to the appropriate users.